key4hep/k4Clue/readme.md

 ./run gaudirun.py ../gaudi_opts/clue_gaudi_wrapper.py
 ```

-The input files are `data/input/*.root` with data in the EDM4HEP format
-* `ECALBarrel` and `ECALEndcap` CalorimeterHit collections are required
-CLUE parameters and input/output file name are contained in `clue_gaudi_wrapper.py`.
+CLUE parameters and input/output file name are contained in `gaudi_opts/clue_gaudi_wrapper.py`.
+The input files are using the EDM4HEP data format and the `ECALBarrel` and `ECALEndcap` CalorimeterHit collections are required.

 The output file `output.root` contains `CLUEClusters` (currently also transformed as CaloHits in `CLUEClustersAsHits`).